alizeeeupherte/Alizee-s-portfolio/README.md

 ### Global Arts

-Here you can go discover my experiences related to X.
+Here you can go discover my experiences related to [Global Arts](https://alizeeeupherte.github.io/Global-Arts/).
 This represents my first two years of study in global design.